philsinatra/IDM231/instructor_materials/IDM231-06-document_object_model.md

 ![](http://digm.drexel.edu/crs/IDM231/cdn/instructor_materials/images/06-domtree.png)

-^ _Element Nodes_ are represented in green in this grpahic.
+^ _Element Nodes_ are represented in green in this graphic.
 HTML elements describe the structure of an HTML page.

 ^ To access the DOM tree, you start by looking for elements.
 Once you find the element you want, then you can access its text and attribute nodes if you want to.
 This is why you start by learning methods that allow you to access element nodes, before learning to access and alter text or attributes.